PurdyRad/web-sprint-challenge-advanced-web-applications/interview_answers.md

 1. Explain what a token is used for.
+A token is used to authorize a user for private information in an app.

 2. What steps can you take in your web apps to keep your data secure?
+Using Private Route and requiring authentication through authorization will greatly improve security for your web apps.

-3. Describe how web servers work.
+3. Describe how web servers work. web servers

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.